cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 Mindcode builds an internal stack when an external one is not declared.
 The internal stack is superior in supporting both numerical and non-numerical values, but it may occupy a significant amount of instruction space.
 When using an internal stack, it may be necessary to use the [`stack-depth` option](SYNTAX-5-OTHER.markdown#option-stack-depth) to specify the maximum depth of the stack to build.

+### Arrays in recursive functions

+Local arrays declared in a recursive function are not shared between calls, each call gets its own copy of the array.
+The arrays aren't stored on the stack.
+Instead, the array length is multiplied by the [stack depth](SYNTAX-5-OTHER.markdown#option-stack-depth), and each invocation of the function uses a different portion of the array.
+That makes index-based access to the array a bit slower than usual (the starting offset for the current function call needs to be added each time), but no array copying to/from the stack is required.

+As a consequence, large arrays declared in recursive functions may require a lot of space.
+The default stack depth is 10, so creating a 20-element array requires 200 actual array elements.
+With greater stack depths, the requirements are even larger.

 ## Atomic functions

 An atomic function guarantees the function body will be executed atomically.
 See [Atomic functions](REMOTE-CALLS.markdown#atomic-functions) for more details.